 * The MiG OKB continued to make further tweaks that resulted in a set of "MiG-29S" demonstrators, which retained the NATO "Fulcrum-C" reporting name, since external appearance remained largely unchanged.
-A few were built with a modernized "N-019M" radar and an improved jammer; some were fitted out to carry various "smart" air-to-ground munitions; and some were fitted with inflight refueling probes.
+The MiG-29S featured a modernized "N-019M" radar, a Is-101M processor, and an improved jammer; only 16 were built.
+De-tuned variants were offered for export, including the "MiG-29SD" and "MiG-29SE"; it doesn't appear anybody obtained them.

 There was also an effort to produce a true "multirole" MiG-29, which emerged as a series of "MiG-29M" demonstrators.
 The first, the "9-14 MiG-29M", flew in 1985, and was essentially a Fulcrum-C modified to carry a targeting pod for ground attack.
 The second was the "9-15 MiG-29M", which was much more extensively redesigned.
 The initial flight of a MiG-29M was 25 April 1986; this aircraft was followed by a machine closer to full spec, which performed its initial flight on 1 November 1989.
 It featured: